 Watching your friend or family struggle with addiction can be difficult, especially if they are displaying common meth abuse symptoms and signs.
 However, you should never feel like you are solely responsible for helping them become sober.
 Countless addiction treatment centers across the nation offer comprehensive care to help addicts safely overcome addiction.

 Calusa Recovery is a meth rehab center in Fort Myers, offering addiction treatment options to help clients reach and maintain life-long sobriety.
-We help clients overcome addiction and grow their mind, body, and spirit to live a happier, healthier life free from the chains of addiction.
+We help clients overcome addiction and grow their mind, body, and spirit to live happier, healthier life free from the chains of addiction.